 If a picture is worth a thousand words, then a real-life encounter is worth volumes of knowledge and research.

 I have always said that one of the greatest advantages of The Fellowship is that we are on the ground in Israel, so we are able to get a close look at Israeli society and understand the intricate and subtle needs of Israel’s most vulnerable populations.
+And then, because of our faithful ministry family members like you, we’re able to quickly respond to those needs and make a tangible impact for God.

-Just over two years ago, I visited Yehudit, an elderly woman in Israel receiving Fellowship aid.
+Some time ago, I visited Yehudit, an elderly woman in Israel receiving Fellowship aid.
 When I arrived at Yehudit’s apartment building, I saw how run-down the building looked.
 The inside was not any better, and I quickly realized that there was no elevator or electricity in the stairwell.
 By the time I climbed up the six flights of stairs to reach Yehudit’s apartment, I was out of breath.
 Curiously, the door was already open.

 I walked in and greeted Yehudit with my biggest smile and hug.
 It was winter, so I gave her a blanket and heating fuel on behalf of Christians around the world who support The Fellowship.
 Then, I began to chat with her, because emotional support and companionship to our elderly is just as important as physical aid.